ONLINE LEARNING SYSTEM REQUIREMENTS

 The ease and convenience of accessing educational materials through the Internet brings with it the need to ensure that our computers do not become targets of unwanted and often malicious attacks and intrusions by computer viruses and/or hackers.

 To prevent this, we recommend using an anti-virus package and a firewall.
-Your computer is subject to virus attack whether you're surfing the Internet or getting information from USB drives, DVDs or a network.
+Your computer is subject to virus attack whether you're surfing the internet or getting information from USB drives, DVDs or a network.
 Email attachments are particularly vulnerable.

 Personal firewalls are another means to protect your computer from malicious activity when you are connected to the Internet.
 Windows comes with a built-in personal Firewall.
 It is recommended that you enable the Windows Firewall and learn how to use this application.
 A firewall can help prevent hackers or malicious software (such as worms) from gaining access to your computer through a network or the Internet.
 A firewall can also help stop your computer from sending malicious software to other computers.
-Most of the major anti-virus vendors also supply firewall software along with their anti-virus/anti-malware options.
+Most of the major anti-virus vendors also supply firewall software along with their protection options.

 Have additional questions about our online learning technical requirements?
 Request more information or call 866-606-4956 and a member of our team will be glad to help.